gallofeliz/my-own-ip-camera/README.md

 `./deploy.sh $camHostOrIp`

 ## Why not next
 - Improve FHD/HD videos :
   - Reduce ffmpeg CPU footprint (use HLS ?
 Other ?)
-  - Change all the config on rotate change (rename source to fhd if no clockwise)
+  - Change all the config on rotate change (rename source to fhd if no clockwise) -> why not put rstp component inside the same container and start it with the app ; and/or put all the config from the app (as centralized point)
 - Refactor code
-- Empty config for rtsp service, the main service will setup and update it
 - Add time/date in frames ?
+- Support USB cameras ?

+## Will not be done for the moment
+- Detect with accelemeter (or similar) camera position and ajust auto rotate
+- Add audio
 - Add Onvif endpoint
   - https://github.com/kate-goldenring/onvif-camera-mocking (https://github.com/KoynovStas/onvif_srvd/blob/master/src/onvif_srvd.cpp)
   - https://www.happytimesoft.com/products/onvif-server/index.html
-- Detect with accelemeter (or similar) camera position and ajust auto rotate
-- Add audio
-- Put rtsp inside the docker image ?
-Or better separated (logs are better ;)) ?
-- Add led to say that cam is used ?
-Maybe we can use RPI already installed led